Prag8855/aab/content/guides/schufa.md

 There are other ways to get a Schufa report:

 - **With [ImmoScout24](https://bonitaetscheck.immobilienscout24.de/)** ({{SCHUFA_REPORT_FEE|cur}}€)
-    It's free with their [premium membership](https://www.immobilienscout24.de/meinkonto/premium-mitgliedschaft/).
     It does not work for everyone.
 You must verify your identity with your bank, and some banks are not supported.
+You pay 50% less if you have a [premium membership](https://www.immobilienscout24.de/meinkonto/premium-mitgliedschaft/).
 - **In person at the bank** ({{SCHUFA_REPORT_FEE|cur}}€)
     You can get a Schufa in person [from a partner bank](https://www.meineschufa.de/de/filialfinder).
 Go to the bank and ask for a *SCHUFA-Bonitätsauskunft*.
 There are no partner banks in Berlin.